UPDATE MAY 6, 2021

 SR 29 – Confirm the appointment of REALTOR® Adam Hertz to the Montana Board of Housing

-Below are some of the bad bills MAR has OPPOSED.
-Each is dead at this point:
+These are some of the bad bills MAR opposed.
+Each died in the process.

 HB 123 – Removes peer-reviewed science as a consideration for local septic regulations that are more stringent than state regulations

-HB 134 – Allows up to fourplexes in certain currently single family residential neighborhoods
+HB 134 – Allows up to fourplexes in certain single family residential neighborhoods

 HB 148 – Returns Montana to a six-year property tax reappraisal cycle